 When school starts back each fall, temperatures slowly dip back below 90 degrees in the deep south.
-Add in football games, marching bands, and you have yourself the season known as fall.
+Add in football games plus marching bands, and even if not many tree colors are changing, you have yourself the season known as fall.
 Is now the time for you to load up the family and head to Orlando for a vacation?
 We asked our Cheapskate Princess Facebook Fans what they thought about visiting Disney World in the fall.

 Here are eight reasons why you should pick a resort, grab your Mickey Mouse ears hat, and head off to the Magic Kingdom.

 The kids have gone back to school, and thus there are fewer people in the parks.
 Fewer people = shorter lines = definite vacation bonus!!

 Megan, “We honeymooned in September, and it was great!
 No one was there, and the trip was cheaper overall.”

 Stacy, “We are taking our kids for their first time this fall because we home school.
 We have a bit more flexibility in our school schedule, so we purposely wanted to pick a time when everyone else was at school/work.”

 Sandra, “I love the fall.
 It’s not as humid in Florida, and in the fall it would be the grownups trip.
 No kids, because they were in school.”